dsynkov/twitter-list-manager/README.md

 t.create_list('Twitterati Copy List',twitterati)
 ```

-Alternatively, we can source our list from a text file, using `list_as_text_file_ids.txt` as an example.
+Alternatively, we can source our list from a file, using `list_as_text_file_ids.txt` as an example.
 Make sure you include an *absolute* (rather than a relative) filepath.

 ```python